-“You can basically say, look, more than 90 days have elapsed, she’s obviously been served with the documents, therefore I’m asking for this case to be closed on the terms of our original petition.
+“You basically say, look, more than 90 days have elapsed.
+She’s obviously been served with the documents, therefore I’m asking for this case to be closed on the terms of our original petition.

 “Unfortunately, you thought you had an agreement in December.
-You’re really like most everybody else in which you’ve got a divorce filed, now you need to reach an agreement with her.”
+You’re really like most everybody else in that you’ve got a divorce filed, now you need to reach an agreement with her.”

 Related Reading: Preparing for a Divorce Consultation

-Danny: “Well, I’ll tell you the bad news and then I’ll turn it over to a real live lawyer, and I don’t mean this about me or the show, we love you and care about you, but legally speaking, I don’t think anybody cares Janet.
+Danny: “Well, I’ll tell you the bad news and then I’ll turn it over to a real live lawyer.
+I don’t mean this about me or the show, we love you and care about you, but legally speaking, I don’t think anybody cares, Janet.
 Let’s find out from an expert, Rick Jones.”

 “But you don’t have to divorce him today.
-Retain good counsel, but give yourself a minute to breathe, ‘cus you’re real mad, and you don’t often go after peoples’ dogs, that’s all I’m saying, Janet.
-Calm down, take a breath and think about what you want to do with the rest of your life, because this is an important decision.”
+Retain good counsel, but give yourself a minute to breathe.
+Because you’re real mad, and you don’t often go after peoples’ dogs, that’s all I’m saying, Janet.
+Calm down, take a breath and think about what you want to do with the rest of your life because this is an important decision.”